Not Now, Comrade: Stage origins

 Cooney's 1964 play Chase Me, Comrade was based on the 1961 defection of Rudolf Nureyev.
 First appearing in 1964 at the Theatre Royal, Windsor, Cooney himself played Gerry Buss.
 The play became a Whitehall farce running for 765 performances between 1964 and 1966.
 It was televised by the BBC's Laughter from the Whitehall in August 1964 and again in December 1967.
 In 1966 Cooney published a novelisation of the play.
 In 1981 Dutch television transmitted a version of the play called Een Kus van een Rus.

 Production

 Not Now Darling had been financed by Tigon Pictures who went broke.
-Do Not Now Comrade was financed by EMI.
+Not Now Comrade was financed by EMI.
 Richard Stone, an agent, wrote about the film that "Bernie Delfont, now at EMI, backed us, but it was a stinker!"

 The film was shot at Elstree Studios in March 1976.

 Songs

 Don Estelle sings "Not Now" (lyric: Sammy Cahn, music: Walter Ridley).